jacktrusler/alug.us/markdown/vim.md

 2. small size (200kb binary size for Linux)
 3. portability (Lua is implemented in ISO C, which can be used basically anywhere)
 4. embeddability (Lua functions can be used inside of vimscript)
-5. speed (LuaJIT is only 10-40% slower than C, which is extremely fast)
+5. speed (LuaJIT is extremely fast, many operations comparable to C performance)

 For a text editor, these goals seem like an obvious win.
 Simplicity is really also key because it allows developers to quickly get up and running with a relatively popular and simple language instead